echowings/echowings.github.io/content/post/pve/how-to-upgrade-pve7.4-to-pve8.md

 # How to Upgrade Pve7.4 to Pve8

-Last night, When I relized that proxmox ve 8 has been released.
-Then I want to try it and I do it immediately

-Here is how to
+Last night, When I found that proxmox ve 8 has been released.
+Then I want to try it and I do it immediately.
+Here is what I did to upgrade pve.

 ##  1 Backup
 ### 1.2 backup vms and containers